Daily Schedule

 History

-Journey into the past: The participants will experience Salem Castle and its surroundings during the Middle Ages in theory and practice.
+Journey into the past: The participants will experience Schloss Salem and its surroundings during the Middle Ages both in theory and practice.
 Good German language skills are a prerequisite for participation in this group.
 In case of low enrolment, we may combine the courses of Salem Kids Camp & Salem Junior Camp.

 Practical Mathematics